Salesforce

 1. Initial steps for alarm troubleshooting

-- Consult the owner's manual: Review relevant troubleshooting steps outlined for the specific alarm code.
+• Consult the owner's manual: Review recommended troubleshooting steps for the specific alarm code.

-If the same alarm reappears, Contact a Generac authorized service dealer.
+Note: If the same alarm reappears after putting the generator in AUTO mode, contact a Generac authorized service dealer

 2. Handling intermittent or irregular alarms